CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/NiatelemetryNiaInventory.md

 `func (o *NiatelemetryNiaInventory) UnsetNxosBgpMvpn()`

 UnsetNxosBgpMvpn ensures that no value is present for NxosBgpMvpn, not even an explicit nil
+### GetNxosBootflashDetails

+`func (o *NiatelemetryNiaInventory) GetNxosBootflashDetails() NiatelemetryBootflashDetails`

+GetNxosBootflashDetails returns the NxosBootflashDetails field if non-nil, zero value otherwise.

+### GetNxosBootflashDetailsOk

+`func (o *NiatelemetryNiaInventory) GetNxosBootflashDetailsOk() (*NiatelemetryBootflashDetails, bool)`

+GetNxosBootflashDetailsOk returns a tuple with the NxosBootflashDetails field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNxosBootflashDetails

+`func (o *NiatelemetryNiaInventory) SetNxosBootflashDetails(v NiatelemetryBootflashDetails)`

+SetNxosBootflashDetails sets NxosBootflashDetails field to given value.

+### HasNxosBootflashDetails

+`func (o *NiatelemetryNiaInventory) HasNxosBootflashDetails() bool`

+HasNxosBootflashDetails returns a boolean if a field has been set.

+### SetNxosBootflashDetailsNil

+`func (o *NiatelemetryNiaInventory) SetNxosBootflashDetailsNil(b bool)`

+ SetNxosBootflashDetailsNil sets the value for NxosBootflashDetails to be an explicit nil

+### UnsetNxosBootflashDetails
+`func (o *NiatelemetryNiaInventory) UnsetNxosBootflashDetails()`

+UnsetNxosBootflashDetails ensures that no value is present for NxosBootflashDetails, not even an explicit nil
 ### GetNxosDciInterfaceStatus

 `func (o *NiatelemetryNiaInventory) GetNxosDciInterfaceStatus() string`